-If the candidate has met one of the above special circumstances, requests an extension for recertification, and is approved the extension, the fees that apply are:
+If the certification holder has met one of the above special circumstances, requests an extension for a certification eligibility period, and is approved the extension, the fees that apply are:

 - 1. First Approved Request for an Extension: \$75 (valid for 45 days) - 2.
 Second and Final Approved Request for an Extension: \$150 (valid for an additional 30 days).
 No additional extension will be authorized.